cwgstreet/Cloud-Smoker-BBQ-Monitor/Docs/Project Overview.md

+## 5. Hardware Construction

-## 5. Schematic / Board Design
+### 5.1	Schematic / Board Design Layout

-### 5.1 Approach

-I initially used Fritzing to draw up my circuit layout and, once prototyped on a breadboard, planned to build the circuit on stripboard (Veroboard).
-Fritzing is unsurpassed in showing 3D breadboard layouts but the schematics are cumbersome and, if you chose to take it further, I understand the board layout features are problematic.
+I initially used ***FRITZING*** to draw up my circuit layout and, once prototyped on a breadboard, planned to build the circuit on stripboard (Veroboard).  ***FRITZING*** is unsurpassed in generating 3D breadboard illustrations but the schematics are cumbersome and, if you chose to take it further, I understand the board layout features are also problematic.

-As I have spent time learning electronics, I have found stripboards to be non-intuitive and frustrating to build and difficult to debug when they invarribly don't work.
-To reliably use this method, I found myself testing the prototype circuit on a breadboard, then re-drawing it in Fritzing on a stripboard and cross-checking the schematic to ensure I had not drawn it up incorrectly.
-Even with this level of effort, I often find that I did not propperly allow for component size (electrolyte capacitors are the worst!) and I end of having to adjust the stripboard on the fly - so no surprise when it fails to work.
+While learning electronics, I've found stripboards to be non-intuitive, frustrating to build and difficult to debug when they invarribly don't work.
+I end up first testing the prototype circuit on a breadboard, then re-drawing it in ***FRITZING*** on a stripboard layout where I cross-check the schematic vs the stripboard layout to ensure I had not drawn it incorrectly.
+Even with this level of effort, I often found that I did not propperly allow for component size (electrolyte capacitors are the worst!) forcing me to adjust the stripboard on the fly while constucting it - so no surprise when it fails to work!!

-As such, I decided to use a proper EAD CAD program to
+Consequently, I decided to use a proper EAD CAD program to for schematic and board generation.

-### 5.2 Software

-## 6. Hardware Construction
+I decided to use ***EAGLE*** given the huge support base out there amongst electronic enthusiasts, despite the limitations of the free version (small board size and lower complexity) .
+At a later time, I also plan to try out ***KICAD*** to see if this less restrictive open source software will become my preferred package.

-## 7. Code
+## 6. Code
-###7.1.
+###6.1.
 ESP8266 (Arduino IDE)
-###7.2.
+###6.2.
 Thinkspeak Dashboard
-###7.3.
+###6.3.
 IFFT Notifications
-##8.
+##7.
 Wrap-up / Future modification possibilities

 Future project extensions / additions / fixes that I am considering: